BehaviorTree/BehaviorTree.CPP/docs/index.md

 The main advantages of Behavior Trees, when compared to FSMs are:

 - __They are intrinsically Hierarchical__: this means that we can _compose_
-complex behaviors including entire trees as sub-branches of a bugger one.
+complex behaviors including entire trees as sub-branches of a bigger tree.
 For instance, the behavior "Fetch Beer" may reuse in one of its nodes the tree "Grasp Object".